|

 spots would erupt on their skin.
 Vomiting, diarrhea, and

-uncontrollable bleeding from the gums was followed by death.
+uncontrollable bleeding from the gums was followed by

-of some 200,000 human beings.
-Sadly, hibakusha in Japan
+vaporization of some 200,000 human beings.
+Sadly, hibakusha

-sicknesses and wounds.
+induced sicknesses and wounds.

 August

-6th, 2005, marks the 60th Anniversary of the atomic bombings
+6th, 2015, marks the 70th Anniversary of the atomic bombings

-of Hiroshima and Nagasaki.
-Solemn commemorations will take
+of Hiroshima and Nagasaki; solemn commemorations will

-weapons.
-The USA, Russia, Britain, France, Israel, China,
+nuclear weapons.
+Britain, France, Israel, China, India,

 North Korea, and Pakistan